 Analysis of Poem "somewhere i have never travelled,gladly beyond" by E.E.Cummings

-This poem, like many by e.e.cummings, is experimental, abstract and irregular.
+The poem somewhere I have never travelled, gladly beyond, like many by e.e.cummings, is experimental, abstract and irregular.
 He wrote in this unconventional style for most of his career and was unapologetic.
 A skilful artist, he also 'sketched' his often fragmentary poems on the page.